folio-org/stripes/doc/new-development-setup.md

 ## Run your development code!

-This is done in the usual way: in `stripes-sample-platform`, copy `stripes.config` to `stripes.config.local`, edit the latter as reqired, and then:
+This is done in the usual way: in `stripes-sample-platform`, copy `stripes.config` to `stripes.config.local`, edit the latter as required, and then:

 ```
 $ yarn start